andy-guttridge/tribehub_drf/testing.md

 ### Test 14

-Passing in the id of an existing user who is a member of the same tribe to this endpoint while logged in as a member of the same tribe who is NOT the family admin user should return a HTTP 403 error with an error message of 'You are not allowed to perform this action'.
+Passing in the id of an existing user who is a member of the same tribe to this endpoint while logged in as a member of the same tribe who is NOT the tribe admin user should return a HTTP 403 error with an error message of 'You are not allowed to perform this action'.
 A user id of 10 corresponding to user *family2c*  was used for this test, while logged in as *family2d*.

 **Result: PASS**